CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Related Work

-There are a few works~\citep{zhou2020more, chen2018knowledge} exploring the image-word matching in scene images, which are similar to the cross-modal alignment.
-However, these methods normally require a well pre-trained fully-supervised detector, e.g Fast RCNN~\citep{girshick2015fast} and Faster RCNN~\citep{ren2015faster} trained on ground truth labels to detect generate the object proposals offline.
-In addition, they have the valuable bounding box annotation and utilize it to form the mapping supervision.
-However, there is no large dataset on radiology report generation task containing the costly and valuable ground truth labels to train an accurate detector and form the extra supervision.
-As a result, they are unsuitable for radiology report generation tasks, and we need to integrate and train the visual extractor in the whole architecture and discover an alternative way to perform the cross-modal alignment.
-Another significant difference between our work and ~\citep{zhou2020more} is that the supervision of~\citep{zhou2020more} is applied on each word-region pair thus making it difficult to learn, while our method improves the cross-modal alignment by ensuring the consistency between the block-level, derived visual and textual discriminative maps.
+There are a few works~\cite{zhou2020more, chen2018knowledge} exploring the image-word matching in scene images, which are similar to the cross modal alignment.
+However, these methods normally require a well pre-trained fully-supervised detector, e.g Faster RCNN~\cite{ren2015faster} trained on ground truth labels to detect the object proposals offline.
+In addition, they exploit bounding-box annotations and utilize them to form the mapping during supervision.
+Unfortunately, because they are time-consuming and costly to obtain, there is no large dataset for the RRG with such valuable ground truth labels to train an accurate detector and form the extra supervision.
+As a result, object detection methods become unsuitable for RRG, and instead we seek to integrate and train the visual extractor in the entire architecture.
+Another significant difference between our work and~\cite{zhou2020more} is that the supervision of~\cite{zhou2020more} is applied on each word-region pair thus making it difficult to learn, while our method improves the cross-modal alignment by ensuring the consistency between the block-level, derived visual and textual discriminative maps.